thheller/shadow-pgsql/README.md

 - Tests
 - better Errors (Messages)
 - Docs
-- SSL (disabled until I figure out how to combine it with java.nio)
 - Auth Support (MD5, ...)
 - Generics (didn't write any serious Java for over 10 years, need to learn Generics first)
 - check Performance (should be faster than JDBC, but needs check to be sure)